minghl/Angular_YTB/Ng.md

         - Property declaration
         - Load data from api and display that data on the view
   - ngDoCheck
+    - not use with onchange , it is the same effect, avoid use onchange, use docheck
   - ngAfterContentInit
+    - Content should be provided by parent component
+    - Like view can replace input and output, but better use input and output
   - ngAfterContentChecked
   - ngAfterViewInit
+    - ViewChild three ways:
+      - Access the component instance using view child: access header component and create a new instance using ts (static property)
+      - View containter ref to dynamically load a component
+      - access a html element using template reference to assign some property
   - ngAfterViewChecked
   - ngOnDestroy
+    - A component is get removed from dom - ondestroy will be called
+    - memory consuming can be used here - unsubscribe

 ## 02 Component Communication